macintux/riak-application-guide/anti-patterns.md

 traffic environment, and it does so in part by leveraging immutability.

+## Object-relational mapping

+Automatically translating software objects to relational tables and back has always been an awkward process, no matter how sophisticated the mapping tools.

+Now, there's no need to map: simply serialize the object and store it directly to Riak.

 ## SELECT * FROM &lt;table&gt;

 A perfectly natural response when first encountering a populated